IBM-Cloud/idemix-issuer-verifier/README.md

 ![](images/verifier_json.jpg)
 PLEASE NOTE: This service is only available as experimental to demonstrate the technology.
 Please DO NOT use any real personal data with our service.
 All presentation policies are visible to the other applications that use Identity Mixer Experimental Service.
-1. You can always see this file when selecting the service from the dashboard.
+1. After Setup is completed, you can always see this JSON file when selecting the service instance from the dashboard.
 The details on how to use this JSON file are described below in the Decomposition Instructions section.

 ## Decomposition Instructions